jainpranav1/Git_Visualizer/README.md

 # git-visualizer README

-The git visualizer is a vs code extension that generates beautiful, interactive visualizations to help you learn about git.
+The git visualizer is a vs code extension that visualizes git graphs to help you learn about git.
 The visualization style was inspired by the git-learning game [Oh My Git](https://ohmygit.org/), which I highly recommend.
 This extension makes use of the excellent [force-graph library](https://www.npmjs.com/package/force-graph) to produce the visualizations.

 ## How to use the tool